 6K cameras

 For serious video shooters, the Panasonic Lumix BSH1 boxcam can make a lot of sense as it can be rigged up for a multitude of different uses.
-It has a 24.2-megapixel full-frame sensor with Dual Native ISO technology, 14+ stops of dynamic range and an OLPH (Optical Low Pass Filter) which helps to suppress moire and false colors and make it excellent in low light.
+It has a 24.2-megapixel full-frame sensor with Dual Native ISO technology, 14+ stops of dynamic range, and an OLPH (Optical Low Pass Filter) which helps to suppress moire and false colors and make it excellent in low light.
 It's capable of recording 6K 24p or 4K 60p 10 bit when using an image area equivalent to Super 35mm.
 If you're using the entire 35mm sensor area, it can shoot 4K 30p 10-bit 4.2.2 in H.264.

 With live streaming growing increasingly popular, the BS1H is capable of transmitting high-quality footage to social streaming platforms over a wired LAN collection.
 It can stream 4K 60p video in H.265 which means the bit rate is halved and the image quality is kept the same.
 The lack of a screen may be off-putting but its modular system means you can easily attach an external recorder such as the Atmos Ninja V which will also make it capable of outputting 12-bit raw video.

-Read more: Panasonic Lumix BSH1 review (opens in new tab)
+Read our full Panasonic Lumix BSH1 review for more details

-The new Blackmagic Pocket Cinema Camera 6K G2 is cheaper still, but we think it's worth paying the extra (and it's not much) for the Blackmagic Pocket Cinema Camera 6K Pro.
-It's an evolution of the original 6K model which adds features missing from the first, including in-built ND filters.
 First of all, though, you have to get used to the handling from the odd size and large shape of the Super35mm Blackmagic Pocket Cinema Camera 6K Pro – which is certainly far from being pocket size.
-And the lack of continuous autofocus, image stabilization or any auto-exposure can be an issue for some.
-It’s definitely not a run and gun camera.
+And the lack of continuous autofocus, image stabilization, or any auto-exposure can be an issue for some.
+It’s definitely not a run-and-gun camera.
 But if you use it as a tool for considered, cinematic shooting then it’s a bit of a steal as it produces rich, detailed files in raw or ProRes from its dual native ISO sensor.

-With the Lumix S1H, Panasonic has used its considerable video experience to bring many of its high-end VariCam features to the Lumix S range.
-The controls, the interface and certainly the hardware have been build for video and cinematography, and the fact it’s also a very serviceable 24MP stills camera is a bonus.
-It’s a truly compelling ‘bridge’ between conventional system cameras and higher end cine gear, especially for existing Panasonic videographers.
-It's designed like a stills camera rather than a cine camera, though, so the handling is compromised in that respect, but its specifications, performance and dedicated video-centric UI make this a strong challenger to more conventional cine camera designs.
+It’s a truly compelling ‘bridge’ between conventional system cameras and higher-end cine gear, especially for existing Panasonic videographers.
+It's designed like a stills camera rather than a cine camera, though, so the handling is compromised in that respect, but its specifications, performance, and dedicated video-centric UI make this a strong challenger to more conventional cine camera designs.

-Read more: Panasonic Lumix S1H review (opens in new tab)
+Read our full Panasonic Lumix S1H review for more details

 How we test cameras

 We test cameras both in real-world shooting scenarios and in carefully controlled lab conditions.
-Our lab tests measure resolution, dynamic range and signal to noise ratio.
+Our lab tests measure resolution, dynamic range, and signal-to-noise ratio.
 Resolution is measured using ISO resolution charts, dynamic range is measured using DxO Analyzer test equipment and DxO Analyzer is also used for noise analysis across the camera's ISO range.
 We use both real-world testing and lab results to inform our comments in buying guides.

 Read more:

-• Best cinema cameras (opens in new tab)
+Best cinema cameras

-• Best 4K cameras for video (opens in new tab)
+Best 4K cameras for video

-• Best vlogging cameras (opens in new tab)
+Best vlogging cameras

-• Best 360 cameras (opens in new tab)
+Best 360 cameras

-• Best professional cameras (opens in new tab)
+Best professional cameras

-• Best cameras for video: (opens in new tab) how to choose
+Best cameras for video: how to choose